ararat1393/laravel-vue-jwt-social-auth/README.md

 ```
 In this controller, I’m applying the simple logic to make the registration and login process.

-The register() method create a new user after validation.
+The `register()` method create a new user after validation.

-The login() method use the Auth::guard() method that use the JWT.
+The `login()` method use the `Auth::guard()` method that use the JWT.
 The attempt() method checks the given credentials then after the success, it will generate a token which will be returned in the headers of the response.

-The refresh() method regenerate a token if the current token is expired.
-You can manage the duration in the “config/jwt.php”.
+The `refresh()` method regenerate a token if the current token is expired.
+You can manage the duration in the `config/jwt.php`.
 And reset the duration as per your application requirement.
-You just need to add JWT_TTL in your “.env” file.
+You just need to add JWT_TTL in your `.env` file.
 By default, the JWT token is valid for 60 minutes (1 Hour).

 ```bash
 JWT_TTL=10
 ```
 I’m changing this limit to 10 minutes, from now our JWT token is valid only for the 10 minutes.

-The “logout()” method simply unset the token.
+The `logout()` method simply unset the token.

-The “user()” method returns the authenticated user details.
+The `user()` method returns the authenticated user details.

 You can test those API in postman.